Property Division

 Valuing Assets.

 It is vital that you understand the scope of your property and the true value of the sale in order to achieve a fair division of assets.
 Normally, the true value of an asset is simple to determine.
 During a complex divorce, however, assets may require value appraisals, input from certified accountants, or other experts.
-The attorneys at Bill G. Hall, P.C., stand able, ready, and willing, to take the necessary steps to determine the scope of your property and the true value of the same.
+The attorneys at Bill Hall & Associates, PC, stand able, ready, and willing, to take the necessary steps to determine the scope of your property and the true value of the same.